LN-Zap/bolt12-playground/README.md

 ### Nodes

-The script sets up six nodes:
+The script sets up eight nodes:

 - `lnd1` and `lnd2`: These are instances of the LND implementation.
-- `cln1` and `cln2`: These are instances of the c-lightning implementation.
+- `cln1`, `cln2`, and `cln3`: These are instances of the c-lightning implementation.
-- `eclair1` and `eclair2`: These are instances of the Eclair implementation.
+- `eclair1`, `eclair2` and `eclair3`: These are instances of the Eclair implementation.

 Each node is funded with Bitcoin through a series of transactions.